neo4j-partners/neo4j-generative-ai-intelligent-app-from-videos-google/README.md

     git clone https://github.com/neo4j-partners/intelligent-app-from-videos-google-generativeai-neo4j.git

 The notebook uses Python 3.8 for LangChain.
-However the managed notebooks are currently on 3.7.
-So, we'll need to install a newer version of Python.
-You can do that by running these commands in the terminal.
+However the managed notebooks are currently on 3.7 or 3.10.
+So, we'll need to install a correct version of Python.
+You can do that by running the script new_env.sh

+    cd intelligent-app-from-videos-google-generativeai-neo4j
+    ./new_env.sh

+**Or** you can run these commands in the terminal.

     VENV=py38
     conda create -y -q -p $HOME/conda_env/$VENV python=3.8 ipykernel